SanyaSinha11/SplendidSerenity-Interior_Decor--HTML_CSS_JS/README.md

 The webpage is designed to be aesthetically eye pleasing and calm, representing the purity and essence of our work as well as team.

-The colour palatte used constitutes of mainly 5 colours:
+The colour palette used constitutes of mainly 5 colours:

 | Color             | Hex                                                                |